gpickin/hostnameHeader/README.md

 ```
 * Note - Java errors when trying to return a hostname that does not resolve to an IP, so in docker, this hashed hostname will not resolve, unless you add it dynamically to the /etc/hosts file.

-With Errors, this function might not run... if that interception point is not announced.
-You might need to add to your Application.cfc directly if errors occur before the ColdBox framework loads.